 2. Table 4 and Table 5 specify the implementation actions to be undertaken by implementing parties and the compliance dates by which the implementation actions must be completed.
 Implementation actions include compliance with existing WDRs or Waivers, the issuance of new WDRs or Waivers for previously unregulated or under-regulated sources of fecal waste material, and the development and implementation of new management plans and practices to control the discharge of fecal waste to surface waters.

-3. For OWTS, the TMDL Action Plan establishes an APMP, which includes 1) an assessment of the adequacy of existing OWTS; 2) the requirements under which OWTS in need of major repair or replacement can be upgraded to return them to proper function; and 3) a requirement that all OWTS within the APMP boundary obtain a basic inspection every five years to ensure that the OWTS is functioning as designed and to identify OWTS that are in need of correction action.
+3. For OWTS, the TMDL Action Plan establishes an APMP, which includes: 1) an assessment of the adequacy of existing OWTS; 2) the requirements under which OWTS in need of major repair or replacement can be upgraded to return them to proper function; and 3) a requirement that all OWTS within the APMP boundary obtain a basic inspection every five years to ensure that the OWTS is functioning as designed and to identify OWTS that are in need of correction action.

 4. The Regional Water Board will periodically review and assess the effectiveness of the Action Plan.
 The assessment will consider permit compliance, effectiveness of best management practices, and trends in water quality improvement as demonstrated by the R3MP or other equivalent monitoring efforts.
 Regional Water Board staff will coordinate with local agencies to enter into and implement MOUs and equivalent agreements and revise the agreements as necessary.
-The Regional Water Board anticipates full attainment of the bacteria water quality objective in 20 years from the effective date of this Action Plan.
+The Regional Water Board anticipates full attainment of the bacteria water quality objective within 20 years from the effective date of this Action Plan.

 Table 4.
 Implementation Actions for Source Categories - Load/Wasteload Allocation = Statewide Objective